-Timber loss may be tax deductible if it is caused by a sudden, unusual, and unexpected (casualty) event such as hurricane, fire, earthquake, tornado, hail, flood, or ice storm.
+Timber loss may be tax deductible as a casualty loss if it is caused by a sudden, unusual, and unexpected (casualty) event such as hurricane, fire, earthquake, tornado, hail, flood, or ice storm.

 For investment and business owners, the deductible casualty loss is the lesser of the decrease in FMV due to the casualty or your basis in the timber block (the unit you use to keep track of the timber basis).
 If the adjusted basis is zero, you would not be able to deduct any casualty loss, regardless of your actual loss.
 For investors, use Section B of Form 4684 and Schedule A (Form 1040) to claim it under other itemized deductions (line 16).
-For timber in a trade or business, report it in Section B of Form 4684, then enter the loss on Form 4797.
+For timber in a trade or business, report the loss in Section B of Form 4684, then enter it on Form 4797, line 14, as net gain or loss from Form 4684.
+If it results in a loss after netting with other Section 1231 gains and losses, report it on Schedule 1 of Form 1040, line 4, as "Other gains or (losses)."
+To claim the casualty loss, investors need to itemize deductions.
+You may want to itemize only if the total of your casualty loss and other itemized deductions exceeds the standard deduction.